The Hahn Teaching with Technology program, supported by the Hahn Fund for Innovation seeks projects involving technology and teaching.

 All faculty and teaching staff are eligible to apply either as an individual or as a team.

-We would like Awardees to collaborate with us by doing the following:
+We ask that awardees collaborate with us by

-- documenting their project reflections via a mid-progress and final report
+- documenting their project reflections via a progress and a final report.

-- consider sharing their project with the wider community through activities such as online communication, presenting at a conference, submitting an article for publication, or filming a project video for the RITG site
+- considering sharing their project with the wider community through activities such as online communication, presenting at a conference, or submitting an article for publication.

 - Decisions announced: Early June*